REPLACING ANIMALS IN EDUCATION

-At AiSPI we’re working hard to replace animals in secondary education by helping teachers make the switch to non-animal alternatives to dissection.
+At AiSPI we’re working hard to help elementary and secondary school teachers make the switch to non-animal alternatives to dissection.

 Are you a science teacher looking for ways to switch to non-animal alternatives for dissection?
 If so, we’ve got you covered!

 We have engaged in several different research projects to explore the issue of replacing animals in secondary education.

 Events and Outreach

 We work hard to support and engage teachers and students in schools across British Columbia.
 Some highlights include: